Welcome to ESC Radio

 May we have your votes, please?
 It’s time again for a new edition of the Eurovision TOP 250!

-For the sixth time, organised by 12points.tv, in collaboration with the international Eurovision fan clubs OGAE International, INFE International, ESC Radio, and fan sites EurovisionBelgium.blogspot.com, Songfestivalweblog.nl and Ilkar.blogspot.com, Eurovision fans have the opportunity to vote for their favourites from the 58 years of Song Contest history and decide about the ranking.
-You can vote according to the official Eurovision voting system valid since 1975, awarding a set of points from 1 to 8, then 10 and finally 12 points to your personal no. 1 Eurovision song.
-The voting closes on Sunday, December 8.
+For the seventh time this year, organised once again by 12points.tv, in collaboration with the international Eurovision fan clubs OGAE International, ESC Radio, and fan sites EurovisionBelgium.blogspot.com, Songfestivalweblog.nl and Ilkar.blogspot.com, Eurovision fans have the opportunity to vote for their favourites from the 59 years of Song Contest history and decide about the ranking.
+You can vote according to the official Eurovision voting system, awarding a set of points from 1 to 8, then 10 and finally 12 points to your personal no. 1 Eurovision song.
+The voting closes on Saturday, 13 December 2014.

 The countdown of your 250 favourite ESC songs will be broadcast here on ESC Radio on the last day of the year, December 31.